Bot Management Tools

 – Real-time Bot Detection: Utilizing data from millions of internet properties to accurately identify and manage bot traffic.

-– Granular Controls: Allowing organizations to customize settings based on their specific needs.
+– Granular Controls: Allowing organizations to customize settings based on their needs.

 2. Akamai Bot Manager